e271828e/Flight.jl/docs/notes/design/framework_spec.md

   surface moved between staging and drain, §12.5);
 - **thread-budget tightness** (§12.7) — at `run!` and on each attach, as the roster grows;
+- **device join timeout** (§12.9) — a device task exceeding the shutdown join timeout, abandoned by name rather than hanging `run!`;
+- **device crash** (§12.9, §15.4) — a device task's failure caught by the
+  framework wrapper, the sim continuing with the device absent;
 - **workspace poison skip** (§9.3) — once per activation, naming the stores with no usable sentinel;
 - **unbounded run** (Appendix B) — no finite `t_end`, no `stop_on` faces,